-Crossing borders is central Consuelo J. Underwood’s artistic practice.
+Crossing borders are central Consuelo J. Underwood’s artistic practice.
 In this exhibition inspired by land, politics, and spirit, Underwood speaks to her individual understanding of borders through her expansive contemporary fiber works.
 A site-specific installation from the series, A New Borderline, will be created in partnership with the local organization, Women in Recovery.

 Listen to the stories from the borderlands as Underwood leads an artist talk about her inspirations, creations, and travels.
 As she shares the voices of her indigenous ancestors, she will discuss her theories of the interconnectedness of society through what she calls her “tri-cultural lens.”